cdktf/cdktf-provider-consul/docs/service.csharp.md

 - *Type:* string

+The address of the service.
+Defaults to the address of the node.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/service#address Service#address}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/service#address Service#address}

 ---